Skip to main content

 Who/What Do You Depend On?

 Currently being in a situation where I don't know what the outcome will be, I began to think about this question.
-Who/what am I depending on right now.
-We all have people or things that we depend on especially in difficult times.
+Who/what am I depending on right now?
+We all have people or things that we depend on, especially in difficult times.

 We depend on:

 Things: We depend on our car to get us to and from work, the store and whatever appointments we have.
-We depend on our cell phone to store the information we need it to and to call and send texts when need be.
+We depend on our cell phones to store the information we need it to and to call and send texts when need be.

-Jobs: We depend on our jobs to provide us the finances we need to pay our bills.
+Jobs: We depend on our jobs to provide us with the finances we need to pay our bills.

-People: We depend on people especially those closest to us to be there when we need them.
+People: We depend on people, especially those closest to us, to be there when we need them.

 As great as all of these things are, there is a problem.
 The problem is that no matter what category you look at, they all can fail.
 Some may even say that people provide the least amount of dependability.
 I hope that has not been your experience.